phkaeser/wlmaker/doc/ROADMAP.md

   * [done] Magic corner to inhibit locking.
   * [done] Configurable corners & timeout.

-* Documentation updates
+* [done] Documentation updates
-  * Update README to reflect "early-access" vs. "early development".
+  * [done] Update README to reflect "early-access" vs. "early development".
   * [done] Screenshots included.

-* Update build system to use libraries from the base system rather than the `dependencies/` subdirectory, if versions are avaialble.
+* [done] Update build system to use libraries from the base system rather than the `dependencies/` subdirectory, if versions are avaialble.
   * [done] Upgrade to wlroots 0.18. (support both 0.17 and 0.18 in code).
   * [done] Have github actions compile on trixie, using the host library.